BradleyA/Linux-admin/github-repository-traffic/README.md

 ## Description

-This subdirectory contains a shell script that downloads GitHub repository traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information to create [clones table](../images/clone.table.md) and  [views table](../images/view.table.md).
+This subdirectory contains a shell script that downloads GitHub repository traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information to create a [clone table](../images/clone.table.md) and a [view table](../images/view.table.md).
 No additional software is required for this solution, just Linux.

 *  Rquirements:
     * Internet access to GitHub